 From 2008 to 2011, a project ran across three counties of England’s West Midlands to develop new social enterprise care farms for various groups of vulnerable people.
 Over £500k in funding was raised to connect the sectors of farming, health and social care.
 Care farms provide health promoting life conditions that can meet people’s needs in ways that few alternatives can match.

 Over 40 new social enterprises were successfully created across the counties of Herefordshire, Worcestershire and Shropshire, creating an autonomous self-managing health and social care system in rural areas.
-These small scale and distributed social enterprises benefitted from communication and control efficiencies of being at human scale.
+These small scale and distributed social enterprises benefitted from communication and control efficiencies from being at human scale.
 Less emails and meetings, more direct communication in small motivated working teams.
 The simplicity beyond complexity.

 Several very successful care farms in the West Midlands gave their time freely as demonstration projects, such as Willowdene Farm in Shropshire and Wildgoose Rural Training Centre near Worcester.
 Noelle Wilson who founded and led Wildgoose provided much of the expertise for a Care Farming Starter Pack that will still be useful to many people today.